StevenLaczko/MIPS/README.md

 This program simulates a simple,

 # Usage
-Must have java 16 installed
+Must have java 16 installed.
 Open commandline, cd to /MIPS/out/production
 Then enter: java io.github.stevenlaczko.Main